 ![]() |

-Every culture who died in the River Kwai battle is represented by their culture style of tombstones.
+Every culture that died in the River Kwai battle is represented by its cultural style of tombstones.
 This one is a Chinese tombstone. |

 ![]() |